BafanaMadume/Data-analyticsweek1/README.md

 * A While web service is an API ,an API does not have to be a web service.

 ### 3. Web Scraping
+Web scraping  is the process of automatically extracting data from websites.
 * if data exists in a structured format ,you can retrieve it programmatically ,Programmatic retrieval of data from a website is knwon as web scraping.
 * We can use software bots to scrape data from a website
 * Web scraper reads a web page similar to a browser, such as Chrome, Safari, or Edge